Patients of the inpatient unit

 Phone, TV and Internet access

-n each room at our Centre you have a TV set your disposal and a phone, which can be used for external or internal calls.
-Internal calls (calls within our Centre) are free.
-You can make an internal call by turning the chosen three-digit number (without the 0 exit code).
+In each room at our Centre you have a TV set your disposal and a phone, which can be used for internal calls (calls within our Centre).
+You can make an internal call by turning the chosen four-digit number.

 Important internal numbers:

 - Department clinic 8298 and 8398,